Canonical bases for tensor products and super Kazhdan-Lusztig theory: Introduction

-The construction of the new bar involution $\ipsi$ on $M\otimes N$ above uses a certain element $\Theta^\imath$ in a completion of $\Ui\otimes \U^+$, which was due to \cite{BW13} for quasi-split QSP of type AIII/IV and then established in Kolb \cite{Ko17} in full generality with an elegant new proof.
-The integrality of $\Theta^\imath$ relies on the integrality of the quasi-$\mathcal R$ matrix in \cite{Lu94} and the integrality of the quasi-$\mc K$ matrix in \cite{BW18}.
-To construct the $\imath$-canonical basis on $M\otimes N$, we use a partial order different from the one used in \cite{BW18} even when $M$ is a $\U$-module.
-Another simple but useful observation for our purpose is that $\Theta^\imath$ has a leading term $1\otimes 1$.
+The construction of the new bar involution $\ipsi$ on $M\otimes N$ above uses a certain element $\Theta^\imath$ in a completion of $\Ui\otimes \U^+$, which was due to \cite{BW18a} for quasi-split QSP of type AIII/IV and then established in Kolb \cite{Ko17} in full generality with an elegant new proof.
+We establish the integrality of $\Theta^\imath$ by using the integrality of the quasi-$\mathcal R$ matrix in \cite{Lu94} and the integrality of the quasi-$\mc K$ matrix in \cite{BW18b}.
+To construct the $\imath$-canonical basis on $M\otimes N$, we use crucially a partial order, which is different from and simpler than the old one used in \cite{BW18b} even when $M$ is a $\U$-module; the old partial order does not make much sense in our new setting.

 For the quasi-split QSP $(\U, \Ui)$ of type AIII/AIV, the quantum group $\U$ is of type A; we let $\VV$ and $\WW$ denote the natural representation of $\U$ and its dual.
-In this case, the $\imath$-canonical basis on a based $\U$-module was first constructed in \cite{BW13} when a certain parameter $\kappa=1$ (also see \cite{Bao17} with parameter $\kappa=0$).
-The super Kazhdan-Lusztig theory for the {\em full} BGG category $\mc O_{\bf b}$ of an ortho-symplectic Lie superalgebra $\mathfrak g$ of type B in \cite{BW13} (for type D see \cite{Bao17}) of integer or half-integer weights was formulated via the $\imath$-canonical basis on a mixed tensor $\U$-module with $m$ copies of $\VV$ and $n$ copies of $\WW$, where the order of the tensor product depends on the choice of a Borel subalgebra $\bf b$ in $\mathfrak g$.
+In this case, the $\imath$-canonical basis on a based $\U$-module was first constructed in \cite{BW18a} when a certain parameter $\kappa=1$ (also see \cite{Bao17} with parameter $\kappa=0$).
+The super Kazhdan-Lusztig theory for the {\em full} BGG category $\mc O_{\bf b}$ of an ortho-symplectic Lie superalgebra $\mathfrak g$ of type B in \cite{BW18a} (for type D see \cite{Bao17}) of integer or half-integer weights was formulated via the $\imath$-canonical basis on a mixed tensor $\U$-module with $m$ copies of $\VV$ and $n$ copies of $\WW$, where the order of the tensor product depends on the choice of a Borel subalgebra $\bf b$ in $\mathfrak g$.

 As a consequence, a Kazhdan-Lusztig theory for parabolic categories $\mc O^{\mathfrak l}_{\bf b}$, where the Levi subalgebra $\mathfrak l$ in $\mathfrak g$ is a product of Lie algebras of type A, can be formulated and established via the $\imath$-canonical basis on a tensor product $\U$-module $\mathbb T$ of various exterior powers of $\VV$ and of $\WW$.
-Note however not all the parabolic categories of $\mathfrak g$-modules arise in this way.
+Note however not all the parabolic categories of $\mathfrak g$-modules arise in this way; indeed a general Levi sugalgebra of $\mathfrak g$ is isomorphic to a product of several Lie subalgebras of type A and a Lie subalgebra of type B.